Subashinisubburaj/Vacuum-cleaner1/README.md

 The HydroTurbine must always be positioned back in its place immediately after you clean it.
 Do not operate the machine without the HydroTurbine.

+####Using The Attachments####

+**Floor Tool (Fig 1)**: Soft natural fill which supports the brush over hard floors and makes it easily maneuverable over uneven surfaces, without damaging the finish.
+It has wide cleaning opening which captures large debris and delivers effective cleaning power to the far edges of the tool.
+**Duster Brush (Fig 2)**: The Dusting Brush is used for all types of furniture.
+**Crevice Tool (Fig 3)**: Use for cleaning radiators, cracks & crevices along corners, and baseboards and in-between cushions.
+**Upholstery Tool (Fig 4)**: Designed to clean the dirt that becomes embedded in your furniture and limits the life of the fabric.
+The tool also comes with slide on bristles, so you can use it on hard furniture, dusting or to add a more aggressive surface to your tool which can help in removing pet hair that is entangled in your fabric.
+**Mini Turbo (Fig 5)**: This is the best pet hair tool in the business!
+Perfect tool for upholstery, stairs and hard to reach places.
+This is the deluxe model with a geared belt which reduces slippage and increases the life of your tool.
+Brush roll is designed to sweep debris to middle of head for easy pick up.
+The swiveling bottom plate allows you to use this on your floors as well.
+Fits nearly any standard vacuum.

+####USING YOUR VACUUM####